stackbuilders/corasick-park/README.md

 }
 ```

-Then, query the bucket name you created with as many strings as you'd
+Then, apply the transformations you specified by submitting a `POST`
-like to `/transform`:
+request to the `/transform` endpoint:

 ```json
 { "name": "testbucket", "input": "foo bar baz" }